-Professor Koen Verena, Beneficial Microbes Consultancy, explains how the composition and activity of the gut microbiota can be modulated by dietary components.
+Professor Koen Venema, Beneficial Microbes Consultancy, explains how the composition and activity of the gut microbiota can be modulated by dietary components.

 Can you briefly explain what has recently been discovered in terms of the relation between gut microbiota and health?